What is endometriosis: causes to recognise

 -

-Exemptions for visits and medications (exemption code G93)
+Exemptions for visits and medicines (exemption code G93)

 -

-Work permits and benefits (Law 104 if the situation is serious)
+Work permits and concessions (Law 104 if the condition is severe)

 -

-Benefits for civil disability (in case of severe forms)
+Civil disability benefits (in case of severe forms)

 -

-Which natural therapies can complement or replace conventional treatments?
+Which natural therapies can supplement or replace conventional treatments

 -